Anunai01/EMPLOYEE-PREDICTION/README.md

 📌 Project Overview

 This project leverages Machine Learning to predict employee performance based on key features.
-It implements Linear Regression, Random Forest, and XGBoost models, evaluates their performance, and selects the best one for deployment.
+It implements Linear Regression, Random Forest, and XGBoost models, evaluates their performance, and selects the best one for deployment

-👥 Contributors

-Niteesh Kumar - Data collection & Visualizing & Model Building

-Jyoti Yadav  -  Data Pre-processing & Application Building.

 🚀 Features